 Ask your followers to receive a notification whenever you go live.

 Just have them click the “Follow” button in the bottom right corner of your stream:

 This will help ensure you get more viewers during the video.

-Facebook Live streams get watched 3 times longer than regular videos on Facebook.
+Facebook Live streams get 3 times more engagement than regular videos on Facebook.